adamtow/cronios/documentation.md

 >Note: Remember, your cron jobs and shortcuts will not execute if Cronios is not running.

->Running the Speak Quick Beep and the Cronios Watcher shortcuts, I was able to get a runtime of 2024 minutes on my iPhone.
+>With Keep-Alive Beep and Cronios Watcher enables, I was able to get a runtime of 204 minutes on my iPhone.
 My longest uptime on the iPad was nearly 4 hours.

 ### Battery Life
 Battery life is a concern if you're going to be running Cronios in continuous monitoring mode for long stretches of time.
 When Cronios is active, it's constantly pinging itself and evaluating the crontab several times a minute.
 With great automation power comes the tradeoff of diminished battery life, so get that extra long charging cable cable and stay plugged in!

 >All the better to have a [croncut that reminds you of your battery level](https://routinehub.co/shortcut/1370) throughout the day!